 E

 Embossed Leather: Leather that has been stamped with patterns or textures, such as crocodile or floral designs.
+Embossed leather is used for crafts, garments, upholstery, and luxury goods and accessories.

 F